 Now Available: Apply for a Waiver

-NPs and PAs who have completed the 24 hours of required training may seek to obtain a DATA 2000-waiver for up to 30 patients may apply by completing a hardcopy of the Notification of Intent (NOI) and sending to email@example.com, along with copies of their training certificate(s).
+NPs and PAs who have completed the 24 hours of required training may seek to obtain a DATA 2000 waiver for up to 30 patients by completing the Waiver Notification Form.

-Starting February 27, 2017 SAMHSA will only accept electronic submissions of the NOI.
-These waiver applications are forwarded to the DEA, which will assign the NP or PA a special identification number.
+NPs and PAs may send copies of their training certificates to firstname.lastname@example.org or fax them to 301.576.5237.
+These waiver applications are forwarded to the Drug Enforcement Administration (DEA), which will assign the NP or PA a special identification number.
 DEA regulations require this number to be included on all buprenorphine prescriptions for opioid dependency treatment, along with the NP’s or PA’s regular DEA registration number.

 SAMHSA shall review waiver applications within 45 days of receipt.
 If approved, NPs and PAs will receive a letter via email that confirms their waiver and includes their prescribing identification number.